isagoya/astro-hananiawan-m2/src/pages/md/chapt06.md

 There were ten rooms to a boys' dormitory, up to three boys to each room, but those who came from the same sanatorium were assigned rooms to avoid sharing a room as much as possible.

-Niirada classroom of Oku High School was established in 1955, and only leprosy patients study there.
+Niirada Class of Oku High School was established in 1955, and only leprosy patients study there.
 It is a regular day school with a capacity of 30 students per class.
 I entered the school as the seventh generation, and at that time there were 80 boys and 35 girls.

 Although it was a normal high school, students were required to choose an elective from the three subjects of Commerce, Agriculture, and Home Economics, perhaps as preparation for returning to society after graduation.

-Classes were 50 minutes long, three hours in the morning, and the morning session ended at 12:20.
+Classes were 50 minutes long, three hours in the morning, and the morning session ended at 12:20 p.m.

 We ate lunch in the dormitory cafeteria, and classes usually ended with fourth period in the afternoon.
 The class schedule was set at 25 hours per week, which was not a tight schedule, and each student participated in club activities after school.

-The late start time of 9:20 a.m. was due to the special circumstance that students were treated until that hour.
+The late start time of 9:20 a.m. was due to the special circumstance of students being treated until then.

 ## Blue Blade